 By Promod Puri

-How is this distinction through consciousness created which directs the nature of physical matter to make it a mindful entity?
+How is this distinction is created through consciousness which defines the nature of the physical matter of being a mindful or non-mindful entity?

 There are two theories.

 According to Wikipedia consciousness is an “inward awareness of an external object, state, or fact,” and these could include perceptions, thoughts, and feelings.
-The key words are “inward awareness” suggesting it is already present.
+The keywords are “inward awareness” suggesting it is already present.
 The dictionary explanation says, “full activity of the mind and senses.”
-In that activity, the knowledge gained through external or inherent factors stimulate the development of a conscious mind.
-Consciousness is both a biological and psychological phenomenon which correlate with each other.
+In that activity, the knowledge gained through external or inherent factors stimulates the development of a conscious mind.
+Consciousness is both a biological and psychological phenomenon that correlates with each other.

 Now back to the theories: